D&D Beyond: Toolsets

 Unlocked compendium content can be accessed in various toolsets such as interactive character sheets and catalogs of spells, monsters and items.
 Additionally, D&D Beyond includes a homebrew creation tool which allows users to create and share homebrew versions of "spells, magical items, monsters, backgrounds, feats, races or subclasses".
 It also had an interactive overlay Twitch Extension for streamers to display "on-demand character statistics and status details from D&D Beyond".
 In 2020, D&D Beyond added a digital dice roller to character sheets with both free and premium digital dice.
 Dungeon Masters can create campaigns on D&D Beyond where players can add their character sheets.
 In 2020, D&D Beyond launched the "Encounter Builder" tool for Dungeon Masters to design and run combat encounters for their players.

-In September 2023, D&D Beyond launched an alpha test of their 2D virtual tabletop called Maps.
-Access was limited to subscribers at the Master tier, however, these users can invite any D&D Beyond user to their Maps hosted campaigns.
-The alpha iteration of Maps includes generic maps, maps from sourcebooks purchased by the user and maps uploaded by the user along with tokens and an optional "fog of war" effect.
-The game log for Maps also tracks rolls made on character sheets, with the encounter tool and with the Discord Avrae bot when they are linked to the campaign.
-D&D Beyond is scheduled to release Maps for all registered users in September 2025; this will given registered users access to "owned maps, modules, and adventures" within Maps along with hosting and other basic features.
-However, "many customization features for DMs will still be paywalled behind a Master Tier subscription".

 Following the release of the updated Player's Handbook (2024) in September 2024, D&D Beyond replaced the following aspects of the 2014 5E ruleset with the 2024 revised 5E ruleset within the various toolsets: core gameplay definitions, armor class, saving throws, skills/abilities, alignment, senses (Blindsight, Darkvision, Tremorsense, Truesight), and area of effect definitions.
 Other aspects of the 2014 5E ruleset are marked as legacy content and are still usable within toolsets such as the character sheet and encounter builder.
 In character sheets, users are able to maintain all "character options, spells, and magical items" from the 2014 ruleset; additionally, users "with access to the 2024 and 2014 digital Player's Handbooks can select from both sources when creating new characters".
 The 2014 5E ruleset will continue to be accessible within the compendium.